-Secondly, you have to understand that accountants are needed in every single industry existing on the planet.
-Finance professionals are required by everyone, from fashion designers to film-makers, from real-estate moguls to non-profit organisations.
+Secondly, accountants are hired across all types of industries worldwide.
+Finance professionals are sought after by everyone, from fashion designers to film-makers, from real-estate moguls to non-profit organisations.

-Better than a passport, a membership to bodies such as the Association of Chartered Certified Accountants, will offer you job opportunities everywhere in the world.
-Think about the major commercial hubs on the planet: New-York, Frankfurt, Tokyo, Zurich, Hong Kong, Chicago or Singapore.
+Perhaps better than a passport!
+A membership to accounting bodies like the Association of Chartered Certified Accountants, will help you obtain jobs everywhere in the world.
+Especially in the major financial centres of the planet: New York, London, Tokyo, Zurich, Hong Kong, Chicago or Singapore.

-Accountancy is also one of the rare profession that is not endangered by automation.
-Yes softwares and AI are getting better and reducing the time you spent crushing numbers, but this mainly means that you will have more time to meet and consult with your client, advising on financial strategies.
+Today many jobs are under threat due to automation, but accountancy is not one of them.
+Yes. softwares and AI are improving rapidly and reducing the hours spent crunching numbers but this mostly means that you will have more time to meet with clients, or advise companies on financial strategies.

 Find the best accounting tutors on Superprof.

 There are many different pathways you can choose to become an accountant, and most requirements have a university degree or a degree in accounting, but there are exceptions for high school students looking at potential step in their career.

 A Bachelor Degree or a Master in the field of accounting is required to be eligible for for students to enter into any of the three professional accounting bodies that regulate and accredit the accounting industry in Australia.

 These are generally three-year courses, open to students over 17 years who have completed their year 12 certificate with an appropriate ATAR level.

 This could be a Bachelor of Accounting or a Bachelor of Accounting and Finance.